Aggregated search results page

 1. At the top of the candidates profile page, click the 'Add to Vacancy' button.

 2. Inside the pop up window that appears, you will see the vacancy status listed.
-This is the status you will be allocating to the candidate inside the vacancy, and it will either default to 'New' or the last status you selected.
+This is the status you will be allocating to the candidate inside the vacancy, and it will either default to 'Added' or the last status you selected.
 You can change this by clicking the blue drop down arrow and selecting a different status from the list.

 3. Click 'Add to vacancy' and the candidate will be parsed into your idibu vacancy.